Children participating in educational activities and learning about their rights

 These rights include a safe and warm home, nutritious food, quality education, and a fair justice system.
 They apply to every child, regardless of their ethnicity, gender, or religion.

-The United Nations Convention on the Rights of the Child outlines these rights for kids aged zero to 18 years, recognising the responsibility of caregivers and communities to protect these rights.
+The United Nations Convention on the Rights of the Child outlines these rights for children aged zero to 18 years, and recognises the responsibility of caregivers and communities to protect these rights.

 We advocate for policies to promote and uphold children’s rights in Aotearoa.
 Throughout our advocacy, we emphasise children’s right to be heard on issues that affect them (Article 12 of the Convention), and the importance of honouring Te Tiriti o Waitangi.